zonemaster/zonemaster/docs/public/specifications/tests/Consistency-TP/consistency05.md

 It is assumed that *Child Zone* is tested and reported by [Connectivity01].
 This test case will just ignore non-responsive name servers or name servers not giving a correct DNS response for an authoritative name server.
-However, if there is no working name sever for *Child Zone* then this test case will report that.
+However, if there is no working name server for *Child Zone* then this test case will report that.

 ## Inputs